Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown: Abstract

 \section{Abstract}

-This letter reports a highly scaled 90 nm gate length $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} T-gate MOSFET with no current collapse and record power gain cut off frequency (f\textsubscript{MAX}).
-The epitaxial stack of 60 nm thin channel MOSFET was grown by Molecular Beam Epitaxy (MBE) and highly doped (n++) contact regrowth was carried out by Metal Organic Chemical Vapour Deposition (MOCVD) in the source/drain region.
-Maximum on current (I\textsubscript{DS, MAX}) of 160 mA/mm and transconductance (g\textsubscript{m}) around 36 mS/mm was measured at V\textsubscript{DS}= 10 V for L\textsubscript{SD}= 1.5 $\mathrm{\mu }$m channel length.
-Transconductance is limited by higher channel sheet resistance (R\textsubscript{sheet}).
-We observed no current collapse for both drain and gate lag measurement even at higher V\textsubscript{DG,Q} quiescent bias points.
-This is the first report of $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} FET showing no current collapse without any external passivation.
-Breakdown voltage around 125 V was reported for L\textsubscript{GD}= 1.2 $\mathrm{\mu }$m.
-We extracted 27 GHz current gain cut off frequency (f\textsubscript{T}) and 100 GHz f\textsubscript{MAX} for 20 V drain bias. f\textsubscript{MAX} value mentioned here is the highest for $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} and the first demonstration of 100 GHz operation. f\textsubscript{T}.
-V\textsubscript{BR} product of 3.375 THz.V has been calculated which is comparable with state-of-art GaN HEMT.
-This letter suggests that $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} can be a suitable candidate for X-band application.
+This letter reports a highly scaled 90 nm gate length $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} (Ga\textsubscript{2}O\textsubscript{3}) T-gate MOSFET with power gain cut off frequency (f\textsubscript{MAX}) of 55 GHz.
+The 60 nm thin epitaxial Ga\textsubscript{2}O\textsubscript{3} channel layer was grown by molecular beam epitaxy (MBE) while the highly doped (n++) source/drain regions were regrown using metal organic chemical vapour deposition (MOCVD).
+Maximum on current (I\textsubscript{DS, MAX}) of 160 mA/mm and trans-conductance (g\textsubscript{m}) around 36 mS/mm was measured at V\textsubscript{DS} = 10 V for L\textsubscript{SD} = 1.5 $\mathrm{\mu }$m device.
+Transconductance and on current are limited by high channel sheet resistance (R\textsubscript{sheet}).
+Gate-drain breakdown voltage of 125 V was measured for L\textsubscript{GD} = 1.2 $\mathrm{\mu }$m.
+We extracted 27 GHz current gain cut-off frequency (f\textsubscript{T}) and 55 GHz f\textsubscript{MAX} for 20 V drain bias for unpassivated devices.
+The reported f\textsubscript{MAX} is the highest for Ga\textsubscript{2}O\textsubscript{3}.
+While no current collapse was seen initially for both drain and gate lag measurements for 500 ns pulse, moderate current collapse was observed after DC, RF measurements caused by electrical stressing.
+No large signal RF data was extracted due to a lack of proper tuning of the input (high S11) in the load-pull setup.
+However, after repeated DC and large signal measurement trials, we found that both f\textsubscript{T} and f\textsubscript{MAX} degraded significantly which was correlated to high-frequency g\textsubscript{m} collapse.
+Despite this, we calculated a high f\textsubscript{T}.
+V\textsubscript{BR} product of 3.375 THz.V which is comparable with state-of-art GaN HEMTs.
+This figure of merit suggests that Ga\textsubscript{2}O\textsubscript{3} could be a potential candidate for X-band application.